Another failure of the victim-selection process. One man dead in Sturgis shooting.

 Self-defense is a human-right.

-The would-be bad-guy was taken to a local hospital where he died of his injuries.
+The “shooter” (victim?) was taken to a local hospital.